 All farmers, growers and producers - new and returning - must complete the application.
-If accepted into the market, all participants must sign and submit Page 17 of this document entitled "Participant Agreement" to indicate that you have read the terms and conditions set forth in this document - the USDA Farmers Market 2018 Rules and Procedures and Operating Guideline - and agree to abide by them.
+If accepted into the market, all participants must sign and submit Page 17 of this document entitled "Participant Agreement" to indicate that you have read the terms and conditions set forth in this document - the USDA Farmers Market 2019 Rules and Procedures and Operating Guideline - and agree to abide by them.

-Farmers, ranchers, growers and producers that participated in the previous market season will have the opportunity to retain their space provided prior year performance is satisfactory, market guidelines are met and the required information has been submitted on time.
-To be considered for the 2018 market season all new and returning market participants must submit their completed application and required documentation by Thursday, February 15, 2018.
+Farmers, ranchers, growers and producers that participated in the previous market season will have the opportunity to retain their space provided prior year performance is satisfactory, market guidelines are met, and the required information is submitted on time.
+To be considered for the 2019 market season all new and returning market participants must submit a completed application and the required documentation by Thursday, March 7, 2019.
 In the event that space becomes available during the market season, those on the waitlist who are the best fit, and meet all market criteria, will be contacted.